 These forward-looking statements reflect our management's beliefs and views with respect to future events and are based on estimates and assumptions as of the date of this prospectus and are subject to risks and uncertainties.
 You should refer to the "Risk Factors" section of this prospectus for a discussion of important factors that may cause our actual results to differ materially from those expressed or implied by our forward-looking statements.
 As a result of these factors, we cannot assure you that the forward-looking statements in this prospectus will prove to be accurate.
 Furthermore, if our forward-looking statements prove to be inaccurate, the inaccuracy may be material.
 In light of the significant uncertainties in these forward-looking statements, you should not regard these statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified timeframe, or at all.
 Moreover, we operate in a very competitive and rapidly changing environment.
 New risks emerge from time to time.
-It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
-Given these uncertainties, you should not place undue reliance on these forward-looking statements.
+It is not possible for our management to predict all risks, nor can we assess the impact of all factors on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.